Why Sunflowers Matter to Bees

 The small teddy bear variety (Sungold) provides some pollen if you only have a small space in your bee friendly garden.

-Try to combine more than 1 sunflower variety for longer bloom time and include some perennials bees like in nearby areas.
+Try to combine more than 1 sunflower variety for longer bloom time and include some other perennials bees like in nearby areas.
+These will establish your beds and leave room for annuals to replace each Spring.

 Lemon Queen Sunflowers & Honey Bees